 Noble REMC has 33 employees.
 Ron Raypole is the President and CEO of corporation.
 The Operations Department includes linemen and right-of-way crew that maintain more than 1,200 miles of energized line.

-Noble REMC’s mission reads-- Where safety is the standard and customers are the priority!
+Noble REMC’s mission reads-- Where safety is the standard and members are the priority!

 Members’ phone calls are answered personally by a Customer Service Representative who can help answer and solve problems as they come up.
 Contact our Energy Advisor for answers about energy usage, efficient building practices and ‘free’ residential energy audits for our members.